 Modern Changes: Various aspects of this traditional structure remain intact.
-For example, South Korean women still perform nearly all domestic tasks, while men are considered authority figures and primary breadwinners (p.
-1 of Sex and Gender).
+For example, South Korean women still perform nearly all domestic tasks, while men are considered authority figures and primary breadwinners (see Sex and Gender).
 Yet, other aspects of South Korean family structure have changed.
-As a result of industrialization and development (see p.
-1 of Economics and Resources), families have splintered and shrunk as adult children typically leave their parents' homes and form their own households.
+As a result of industrialization and development (see Economics and Resources), families have splintered and shrunk as adult children typically leave their parents' homes and form their own households.
 Consequently, many South Korean families, especially in urban areas, now live as nuclear families.

 Children: South Koreans value children and traditionally have had large families.
 Historically they preferred sons, who were better equipped to support elderly parents financially.
-This preference has weakened as the economic prospects of South Korean women have improved (see p.
-1-2 of Sex and Gender).
+This preference has weakened as the economic prospects of South Korean women have improved (see Sex and Gender).
 Most South Korean parents attempt to raise their children to be obedient, cooperative, and respectful of elders.